From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Introduction

 By searching for such systems displaying closely linked electronic and lattice effects, europium-based intermetallic systems have shifted back into the focus of attention.
-In the 1980's, polycrystalline samples of \EPS\, served as a model system for valence fluctuations between two valence states of europium: Eu$^{2+}$ and Eu$^{3+}$ \cite{Sampathkumaran81}, being shiftable between different states of intermediate valence by manipulating the materials using external pressure \cite{Adams91} or temperature \cite{Mimura04}.
-Large volume changes accompany the valence transition between the spatially larger Eu$^{2+}$ and the smaller Eu$^{3+}$ configuration, resulting in a shrinking of the \textit{a}-lattice parameter of 0.18\,\AA\ from the Eu$^{(2+\delta)+}$ valence state to the Eu$^{(3-\delta')+}$ valence state \cite{Jhans87}.
-The precise europium valence of \EPS\, was determined by hard X-ray photoelectron spectroscopy and values of Eu$^{2.23+}$ at 300\,K and Eu$^{2.75+}$ at 20\,K were determined \cite{Mimura11}.
+In the 1980's, polycrystalline samples of \EPS\, served as a model system for valence fluctuations between two valence states of europium: Eu$^{2+}$ and Eu$^{3+}$ \cite{Sampathkumaran81a, Sampathkumaran81b} being shiftable between different states of intermediate valence by manipulating the materials using temperature \cite{Kemly1985, Wortmann1985, AbdElmeguid1985, Holland1987, Mimura04} or external pressure \cite{Vijayakumar1981, Batlogg82,Srinivasan1984,Adams91}.
+Large volume changes accompany the valence transition between the spatially larger Eu$^{2+}$ and the smaller Eu$^{3+}$ configuration, resulting in a shrinking of the \textit{a} lattice parameter of 0.18\,\AA\, when going from the Eu$^{(2+\delta)+}$ to the Eu$^{(3-\delta')+}$ valence state \cite{Sampathkumaran81a, Jhans87}.
+The precise europium valencies of \EPS\, were determined by hard X-ray photoelectron spectroscopy and values of Eu$^{2.23+}$ at 300\,K and Eu$^{2.75+}$ at 20\,K were determined \cite{Mimura11}.